Powerlearnproject/se-day1-assignment-Alisky865/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+1. _1968: NATO Software Engineering Conference_:
+The first Software Engineering Conference, sponsored by NATO, marked the birth of software engineering as a distinct field.
+This conference recognized software development as an engineering discipline, emphasizing the need for systematic approaches, methodologies, and tools.

+2. _1970s-1980s: Waterfall and Structured Programming_:
+The introduction of the Waterfall model and Structured Programming revolutionized software development.
+The Waterfall model introduced a linear, phase-by-phase approach, while Structured Programming emphasized modular, top-down design.
+These methodologies improved software quality, reduced errors, and enhanced maintainability.

+3. _1990s-2000s: Agile Methodologies and Extreme Programming (XP)_:
+The Agile Manifesto (2001) and Extreme Programming (XP) marked a significant shift towards iterative, incremental, and customer-centric approaches.
+Agile emphasized flexibility, collaboration, and rapid delivery, while XP introduced practices like pair programming, continuous integration, and test-driven development.
+These methodologies accelerated software development, improved responsiveness to change, and increased customer satisfaction.

 List and briefly explain the phases of the Software Development Life Cycle.

+The Software Development Life Cycle (SDLC) consists of the following phases:

+Planning: Define project scope, goals, timelines, budget, and resources.

+Requirements Gathering: Collect and document user requirements and expectations.

+Analysis: Examine and validate requirements to ensure clarity and feasibility.

+Design: Create detailed system design, architecture, and user interface.

+Implementation (Coding): Develop the software, writing code in chosen programming languages.

+Testing: Verify software meets requirements through unit testing, integration testing, and system testing.

+Deployment: Release software to production, configure, and install.

+Maintenance: Provide ongoing support, fix issues, and update software as needed.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.